splynx/docs/files/en/addons_modules/fcc_export/fcc_export.md

 FCC 477 export
 ==============

-"FCC 477 export" is a Splynx module used to generate reports for the Federal Communications Commission (USA) - [https://www.fcc.gov/](https://www.fcc.gov/).
+**FCC 477 export** is a Splynx module used to generate reports for the *Federal Communications Commission (USA)* - [https://www.fcc.gov/](https://www.fcc.gov/).

-The add-on can be installed in two methods, via CLI or via the Web UI
+The add-on can be installed in two methods, via CLI or via the Web UI.

-To install the "FCC 477 export" add-on via CLI, the following commands can be used:
+To install the **FCC 477 export** add-on via CLI, the following commands can be used:

 ```bash
 apt-get update